Paramount Global (PARA): A Val - GuruFocus.com

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is Paramount Global (PARA, Financial).
-The stock, currently priced at $14.66, recorded a loss of 4.03% in a day and a 3-month decrease of 1.47%.
+The stock, which is currently priced at 15.23, recorded a gain of 2.02% in a day and a 3-month decrease of 4.74%.
 The stock's fair valuation is $32.94, as indicated by its GF Value.

 Understanding the GF Value